At the Sierra Valley Preserve

 Foster collaboration with landowners, public agencies, scientific institutions and other entities

-We’re excited about creating a spectacular interpretive and educational center to share the wonders of Sierra Valley with visitors and local residents alike.
-It will be a boon for ecotourism and our rural economy, and a treasured destination in our region.
+The Feather River Land Trust owns and cares for the Sierra Valley Preserve with the help of our generous supporters.
+We’re excited about this spectacular interpretive and educational center to share the wonders of Sierra Valley with visitors and local residents alike.
+It will be a boon for ecotourism and our rural economy, and a treasured destination in our region for years to come.

 Photo by Jeff Bue